funksh0n/SimFXRacing/README.md

 **AWS** offers solutions ranging from specialised Database and API services, to fully fledged dedicated private servers.
 There are a multitude of pricing options to suit operations of all sizes, as well as seamless scaling and switching.

 An **EC2 VPS** could host the API and store the database, with options to fragment to Amazons specialised services if required.

+### Clients
+The mobile clients will be hosted by the official store of each device:
+- Android's Play Store
+- Apples iTunes
+- Windows Store

+The desktop application can be made available from the SimFXRacing.com website, where users can also find support and basic functionality such as account registration.